P15/safer_dates/README.md

 => # Works
 ```

 ## Acknowledgments

 The ISO 8601 regexes and date/datetime instantiation logic was originally taken
 from rails/activerecord source code.

+## TODO

+This currently implicitly depends on activesupport's `String.blank?` method.
+It should be rewritten not to.